Boil Water Advisories

 If you have questions concerning this matter, you may contact John A. Owens at 936-544-2986.
 We apologize for the inconvenience.

-Due to a line break customers in the Spring Creek Country Club as well customers on FM 2160, CR 2115, and FM 229 from CR 2115 going West for 2 miles need to boil their water until further notice.
+Due to a line break, customers on CR 2120, North of Pipeline Rd, as well as customers on CR's 2150 and 2155 need to boil their water until further notice.

 John Owens 936-544-2986